fanglaosi/Point-In-Context/README.md

 ## Visualization

-Visualization of predictions obtained by our Point-In-Context and their corresponding targets in different point cloud tasks.
+Visualization of predictions obtained by our PIC-Sep and their corresponding targets in different point cloud tasks.

 ![visual](./assets/imgs/visualization_main_00.jpg)